Witness: An Insider's Narrative Of the Carceral State

 by Lyle C. May

-Due out from Haymarket Books in the Fall of 2023.
+Due out from Haymarket Books in the April 2024.

 Witness: An Insider's Narrative of the Carceral State is a collection of essays and lectures that challenge common myths, misconceptions, and misinformation about the criminal legal system and life in prison.
 Written from North Carolina's congregate death row at Central Prison, Witness contains topics that explore capital punishment, life imprisonment, higher education in prison, journalism from the inside, penal philosophy, the politics of crime and punishment, activism around the Carceral state, and what it means to hold public officials accountable for the policies of mass incarceration.
 Witness provides first hand experience and scholarly insight that critiques major shifts in sentencing laws while countering classic criminological views that fuel draconian public responses to crime.
 Prisons are closed institutions despite being a public responsibility, and though much has been written about penal violence and the fundamental failure of American prisons, free world journalism cannot adequately report on what happens behind the wall.
 Witness seeks to fill that gap in its representation of issues that matter to incarcerated people, their friends and families, and anyone seeking to end mass incarceration.